 Reprints: We publish only originals (stories that have never previously appeared anywhere in print or online).
-We do not consider reprints (stories that have previously appeared anywhere in print or online, including on a personal website or blog or self-published on Kindle or Wattpad, or as Patreon or Kickstarter rewards).
+We do not consider reprints (stories that have previously appeared anywhere in print or online, including on a personal website or blog, or self-published on Kindle or Wattpad, or as Patreon or Kickstarter rewards).

 Multiple Submissions (more than one story submitted at a time): We do NOT accept these.
 Please wait until you have received a reply to your submission before sending another.

 Simultaneous Submissions (a story that is currently under submission to another market): We DO accept these, but ONLY if you state in your cover letter that your submission is simultaneous, and ONLY if you notify us IMMEDIATELY when another market accepts your story.

 (We accept simultaneous submissions as a favor to writers because we know that response times from short fiction magazines in the field can be long, but if people abuse this policy, we will rescind it.)

 New Writers: BCS welcomes submissions from new and unpublished writers.
 Many of our authors are new or emerging writers; often their sale to BCS was their first pro-rate short fiction sale or their third pro sale and qualified them to join SFWA.
 All our rejection letters include personalized comments, which many new and neo-pro writers tell us they find helpful in revising their stories to submit elsewhere and in developing their writing in general.